effectivewang/onetake/README.md

-onetake
+OneTake
 =======

-one take is doing algorithm practices which may from online judge or interview questions, the codes are short but highly efficient.
+OneTake are algorithm practices which may from online judge or interview questions, the codes are short but highly efficient.